apostrophecms/apostrophe-workflow/README.md

 Content may also be pushed upwards via the export feature if you have permission to edit drafts for the higher locales in the tree, however bear in mind that the risk of divergence that makes patching difficult is decreased when working from the top down.

-## Automatically switching locales via URL prefixes and subdomains
+## Automatically switching locales via subdomains

 You can enable automatic locale switching based on the subdomain.
 Simply use subdomains that match your locale names, such as `fr.example.com`, and set the `subdomains` option to `true` when configuring this module.